 It’s all quite straightforward really and no need for a degree in rocket science so let’s get the (slightly) technical stuff out of the way.

 - Using Lithium-ion technology instead of an alkaline solution like the older AA or AAA batteries, 18650 batteries are usually rechargeable.
 While some flashlights operate on one battery, others will take two and more and, as you would expect, more batteries means a stronger light for a longer period.

-- Generally speaking, an 18650 battery has a 3.7 volt charge and current is rated as 2600mAh.
+- Generally speaking, an 18650 battery has a 3.7-volt charge and the current is rated as 2600mAh.
 If that means little or nothing to you, don’t worry about it!
 It’s just techno-talk meaning that an 18650 battery gives out more light than a standard 1.5 volt AAA alkaline battery.